4d/4D-NetKit/README.md

 ### "Microsoft" mail object properties

 When you send an email with the "Microsoft" mail type, you must pass an object to `Office365.mail.send()`.
-The available properties for that object are:
+For a comprehensive list of properties supported by Microsoft mail objects, please refer to the [Microsoft Office documentation](https://learn.microsoft.com/en-us/graph/api/resources/message?view=graph-rest-1.0#properties).
+Most common properties are listed below:

 | Property | Type | Description |
 |---|---|---|